RagtimeGal/quartz--encyclopedia-mysenvaria/content/Encyclopedia Mysenvaria/History/Biographies/Gods/Gods of What Is and Is Not.md

 What Is and Is Not are thought to have been primarily hands-off during the God-War, having not interacted besides to be buffers between powerful Gods and in attempts to end the war.
 The duo were present for each and every of the seven [[Encyclopedia Mysenvaria/History/God-War Era/God Councils|God Councils]] but were only responsible for calling six of the seven council meetings.
 # Appearance
 As per the Harmonic Treaty What Is and Is Not always exist at the edge of the plane as a thick fog.
-Few have travelled to the edge of the world to see the duo and those who have explain it as an enlightening journey.
+Few have traveled to the edge of the world to see the duo and those who have explain it as an enlightening journey.
 # See Also
 - [[Encyclopedia Mysenvaria/Indexes/History/Biographies/Gods/Lists of Gods|Lists of Gods]]